CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/README.txt

 http://www.ece.umd.edu/DSPCAD/projects/dice/dice.htm

 -Configuration:
-  I-Edit three configuration files in the ./utils subdirectory:
+  I-Edit four configuration files in the ./utils subdirectory:
     1- ./utils/config
         Add you username after the option "-u <username>[:password]"
         Note: Do not check in the config file in the repository with your NCI password.